tytydraco/yessleep/out/My_grandfather_froze_to_death_on_the_kitchen_floor_in_the_middle_of_summer_and_Im_the_only_person_who_knows_what_happened.md

 I went to bed knowing I'd never see my grandfather alive again, but unable to do anything except watch it happen.

-Mary Rosebrook had finally gotten her revenge, and she'd made sure my grandfather experienced every moment of the cold that killed her.
+Mary had finally gotten her revenge, and she'd made sure my grandfather experienced every moment of the cold that killed her.
 The only difference was that she'd died alone in a field, while he died surrounded by the warmth of a family who loved him.

 It wasn't mercy.
 It was just a different kind of cruelty.